 The data presents a comprehensive overview of the Zero Trust security model, revealing its growing adoption and the various challenges and benefits associated with its implementation.
 Key findings include a compound annual growth rate of 15.2% expected for the global zero-trust security market from 2021 to 2028.
-Notably, 72% of respondents express plans to adopt or have already adopted

-Zero Trust.
-The data also emphasizes the impact of Zero Trust on cloud security strategies, with 34% acknowledging its significant influence in 2022.
-Challenges in implementation include leadership alignment (53%) and lack of expertise, while benefits encompass increased organizational agility, safer cloud migrations, and support for digital transformation.
-Despite the evident advantages, only 6% of organizations have fully implemented their Zero Trust projects, and 47% lack confidence in their ability to provide Zero Trust with current security technology.
+Notably, 72% of respondents express plans to adopt or have already adopted advantages, only 6% of organizations have fully implemented their Zero Trust projects, and 47% lack confidence in their ability to provide Zero Trust with current security technology.
 The implementation of AI and security automation is identified as a key component, aiding in faster breach detection and containment.
 As the landscape evolves, Zero Trust is expected to become the foundation for hybrid cloud integrations, with enterprises gradually phasing out remote access VPNs and prioritizing Zero Trust network access.
-The data underlines the critical role Zero Trust plays in addressing emerging security gaps and protecting against ransomware, with fully deployed Zero Trust systems saving companies 43% on average on data breach costs.
-Despite challenges, organizations remain committed to Zero Trust, with its benefits often surpassing expectations [14].
+The data underlines the critical role Zero Trust plays in addressing emerging security gaps and protecting against ransomware, with fully deployed Zero Trust systems saving companies 43% on average on data breach costs. challenges, organizations Despite remain committed to Zero Trust, with its benefits often surpassing expectations [14].